How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 Calculate upholstery fabric yardage for dining chairs, accent chairs, sofas, and cushions.
 Includes pattern repeat adjustments and cutting layout tips.

 Reupholstering furniture is one of the more complex fabric calculations in home sewing.
 Unlike curtains or quilts, upholstery wraps around three-dimensional shapes with curves, edges, and attachment allowances.
-Coming up short mid-project is genuinely difficult to fix — upholstery fabric is sold by the yard, and dye lots change.
+Coming up short mid-project is genuinely difficult to fix, because upholstery fabric is sold by the yard and dye lots change.

 This guide covers how to measure and calculate fabric for the most common upholstery projects: dining chairs, accent chairs, sofas, and throw cushions.